Broken Key in the Lock: What to Do?

 Call a locksmith for a clean extraction

-A locksmith has dedicated tools (hook extractors) that remove the fragment without dismantling or drilling in the vast majority of cases.
-The job usually takes a few minutes.
-If the cylinder was damaged by extraction attempts, a simple cylinder replacement is most often enough — no need to change the whole lock.
+A locksmith has dedicated tools, such as hook extractors, and will first assess whether the fragment can be removed without dismantling or drilling.
+If the cylinder was damaged by extraction attempts, a cylinder replacement may be enough without changing the whole lock.

 Stop it from happening again